 Learn the Real Story of National Icons

-Most Americans know the names Pocahontas and John Smith, but few know much more about these historical figures beyond the Disney movie.
+Most Americans know the names Pocahontas and John Smith, but few know much more about these historical figures beyond the Disney movie, and most of that is inaccurate.
+For instance, did you know they were never married, nor even in a relationship?
+Though, Pocahontas did marry another colonist, John Rolfe.

-Learn their role in helping the Jamestown colony’s survival.
+Beside their personal relationships, Pocahontas and John Smith played a major role in the Jamestown colony’s survival.

 Walk New Towne